VigneshRav/A-simple-Income-Expense-Calculator-using-Javascript/README.md

 🧹 Reset Button:-

-- Clears all input fields for a fresh entry
+- Clears all input fields for a fresh entry.

 📱 Responsive Design:-

    The app layout is fully responsive using TailwindCSS:

-- 📱 Mobile: Inputs and lists stack vertically
+- 📱 Mobile: Inputs and lists stack vertically.

-- 💻 Desktop: Form and entries arranged efficiently
+- 💻 Desktop: Form and entries arranged efficiently.

 ---